jonathan-chin/mec-cs/2024-spring/cs-151-fri/slides/01-introduction.md

 ---

+# Break

+---

 # Cognitive model of a computer
 ## If you had to explain what a computer is, what would you say?

+- a device that connects you to the internet and applications
+- a bunch of components (hardware) to run the software
+- a machine capable of receiving information for a particular task
+  - to process certain things
+  - to process certain numbers and give a solution
+- a combination of both software and hardware
+- a tool that helps perform tasks
+  - we already know how to do it, it just makes it faster and more efficient
+- connects us / the world
+- a device built to receive, process, determine what to do with data
+  - eg: show a picture, display a file, play music
+  - not built to assume things
+  - have to be explicit
+- information is:
+  - code
+  - data
+  - numbers
+  - words, library, dictionary
+  - sound
+- tasks are:
+  - calculate
+  - send email
+  - search / find info
+  - texting
+  - print something out
+  - speak something aloud
+  - to organize / sort
 ---

 # io